Author: Brett Weiss

 Thank you Schiffer Publishing for sending us this book to review!

-The first few pages include a foreword, where the technical specifications of the SNES are discussed, as well as a brief summary of historical context about the system’s release.
-There is also a preface, where the author talks a bit about his history with gaming, and what led to him writing this book.
-All of the action starts on page ten.
+The first few pages include a foreword, where the technical specifications of the SNES are discussed, as well as a brief summary of the competitive landscape surrounding the system’s release.
+There is also a preface, where the author talks a bit about his love for the SNES, along with his rationale for making the SNES Omnibus series into two books, rather than one.
+The game compilation itself starts on page 12.

 Each page is in full color, with the title, publisher, developer, game type, and release year all notated at the top.
 Under that is the box art, a picture of the cartridge, and a general description and summary of the game.
 If it’s particularly good or bad, you might find some commentary there, too.
 Sometimes they will compare the game with its Sega Genesis counterpart, if there was one.
 There are also screenshots, and some titles may have promotional art or a picture of an ad as well.

 Other than the general overview, each page also includes a ‘Notable Quotable’, which is typically an excerpt from a review, sometimes modern and sometimes classic, or a comment from a famous YouTuber, game developer, or industry veteran.
 Some games also feature one or more ‘Insider Insight’, which is a story of how that game impacted one of the many contributors.
 There are eighty-seven people listed as contributors on pages 453-457.
 Having been recently honored by an entry in the Superstars of 2019 Walter Day Trading Card collection, it was really neat to see other Trading Card holders mentioned in the credits.
 There are also articles that go in-depth about the Super Game Boy, which is an accessory I treasured since I also loved playing Game Boy games on my TV, and Super Metroid, one of the greatest games of all time.
 There is also a bibliography.